gsekkila/Surge_pricing/README.md

 I ended up solving this by forming a radius around a location to determine which other ride requests affect the current request.
 The radius is 0.5km/0.3mi.
 This reduced the processing time from calculating the distance to just checking if the doppin is within the radius.
 ![alt text](https://github.com/gsekkila/Surge_pricing/blob/master/Images/chal2.png)
 ### Redis database access
+Initially, I was using different database tools.
+I chose to PostgreSQL.
+It does a great job of storing data.
+But I wanted to use a much faster tool for accessing the data.
+That’s how I decided to use Redis.
+It is a cache-based database.
+It works on RAM memory so it is much faster compared to other relational databases.
+Redis is a temporary storage solution for quick retrieval of information and PostgreSQL acts as a permanent storage of real time data  so it can be used in the future by other engineers for the analysis of historical data
+#### Benchmarks